austinlasseter/graph-db/README.md

 - It also receives the ID of a "prime" repo identified in the [Github API](https://api.github.com) that has been flagged for investigation.
 - It produces an html file displaying a network graph of the relationships between repos and actors, starting with the prime repo, up to the third circle of connectivity.
 This html file is suitable for inclusion in a static website or other promotional material.
 Example html files are provided in the `outputs` file.

-In the `testing` folder there is a script `covid19-calculator.sh` that demonstrates the process for one repository, ID #267690820 with name [covid19-calculator](https://api.github.com/repos/deptofdefense/covid19-calculator).
+In the `testing` folder there is a script `covid19-calculator.sh` that demonstrates the process for one repository.

-Inputs for the analysis are not stored in the `clonewars-datascience` directory.
+Inputs for the analysis are not stored in the primary directory.
 The expectation is that they are stored in a parent directory outside of the current directory, according to a file structure laid out in `setup_analysis.py`.
 The necessary `json.gz` files which are the initial inputs should be downloaded from [Github Achive](https://www.gharchive.org/) using a shell command from the appropriate `data` folder, such as:

 ```
 wget https://data.gharchive.org/2015-01-{01..31}-{0..23}.json.gz